 Completed in the Fall 2004, this new academic building joins Miller Hall.
 On the ground level this facility offers a dining hall and Goldstein Performing Arts Center, a 407-seat facility.
-On the main level is a student union area as well as a snack shop, bookstore, study space, computer laboratory, 4 classrooms, and office space for the Dean of Students and the Vice President for Academic Affairs and Dean of Faculty.
+On the main level is a student union area as well as a snack shop, bookstore, study space, computer laboratory, 4 classrooms, and office space for the Dean of Students and the Associate Academic Dean.
 On the second floor, there is a chemistry and physics lab, music room, art room, 5 classrooms and college faculty offices.
 Each classroom and laboratory offers a state of the art learning environment, fully enhanced by the latest computer technology.